stan1558/PimioPilot/README.md

 ⚠️ **Note**: `.env` is already git-ignored.
 Do not commit it.

+### Configuration Notes

+In job YAML files (see `examples/job.yaml`), the following new options are supported:

+- `range.relative`: specify a relative time window instead of fixed `start`/`end` dates.
+  Examples:
+  - `"30d"` → last 30 day
+  - `"12m"` → last 12 month
+  - `"5y"` → last 5 year

+- `retention.delete_older_than`: automatically delete rows older than this cutoff after each run.
+  Accepts relative durations (e.g. `"7y"`) or absolute dates (`"2020-01-01"`).

+These options make it easier to keep the database up-to-date and avoid unbounded growth.

 ## Usage

 ### 1. Build and run services (data ingestion)